Navy shooting suspect heard voices in Newport hotel

 He said he was now staying at the Marriot to get away from them but he could hear their voices coming from the walls and ceilings.
 Alexis said he recently got in an altercation with an individual at the airport when he arrived in Rhode Island and he believed that person and his friends were harassing him.

 He told police he had not seen the individuals who he believed to be two black men and a black woman.
-He futher said he believed they were using a microwave device to send vibrations through his body to keep him awake at night.
+He further said he believed they were using a microwave device to send vibrations through his body to keep him awake at night.

 Alexis said he was staying in Newport because he was a Navy contractor hired to do IT work at the navy base.

-Newport Police then contacted police at the Newport Navy Base to notify them that Alexis said he was hearing voices and that he was currently working on the base.
+Newport Police then contacted police at the Newport Navy Base to notify them that Alexis said he was hearing voices and that claimed he was currently working on the base.
 They were told by the Navy Police that they would follow up on the matter.